waynezxcv/Gallop/README.md

-## Thanks ：）

 ## License

-Gallop is available under the MIT license.
+* Gallop is available under the MIT license.
 See the LICENSE file for more info.